utkukocaa/getir-final-task-utku-koca/README.md

 given startDate, endDate, maxCount, minCount;

-must response with 200 status code must specify json in the content type header must response with a json object contaning code, msg, records
+- must response with 200 status code
+- must specify json in the content type header
+- must response with a json object contaning code, msg, records

 ###### Second part tests:

+given startDate, endDate, maxCount, minCount;

-must records has 3 properties which are key, createdAt, totalCount must records are between given dates must records are between min and max counts
+- must records has 3 properties which are key, createdAt, totalCount
+- must records are between given dates
+- must records are between min and max counts

 ###### Third Part tests:

+given startDate, endDate, maxCount, minCount;

-startDate is after endDate must response with 400 status code endDate or startDate after current Date must response with 400 status code minCount grater than maxCount must response with 400 status code
+- startDate is after endDate must response with 400 status code
+- endDate or startDate after current Date must response with 400 status code
+- minCount grater than maxCount must response with 400 status code

 ###### Fouth Part test:

-when any of the payloads is missed, must respond with a status code of 400
+- when any of the payloads is missed, must respond with a status code of 400

 ## About possible future implementations